 I soon learned working in corporate retail involved a bit more than just shopping.
 Frequent trips overseas with a major global retailer gave me a comprehensive understanding of the intricacies of manufacturing and lead to an increased focus on quality and responsible, sustainable production.
 Over time, I became frustrated at the lack of production right here in this country.
 As I became more conscious of the issue, I changed my personal habits and began to purchase domestically whenever possible.

 Though I easily found great Made in America clothing for my husband, fashion-forward options for our home and my wardrobe eluded me.
-What’s more, many of the designers and stores I encountered wanted to source in the U.S. but didn’t know where to begin.
-Everywhere I looked I saw a chance to apply my expertiseâ€”and to align my work with my own beliefs.
+What’s more, many of the designers and stores I encountered wanted to source in the U.S. but didn’t know where to begin, or needed help building sustainable growth strategies.
+Everywhere I looked I saw a chance to apply my expertise — and to align my work with my own beliefs.

 So I’ve founded The American Edit.
-It’s a place to celebrate the brands that manufacture in the United States, educate the ones who would like to start, and elevate self-sufficiency in style.
-And yes, to do some shopping along the way!
+It’s a place to celebrate the brands that manufacture in the United States, educate consumers who are trying to find more responsible options, and, yes, to do some shopping along the way!